1) What is Jazz Band Masterclass?

 We have spent almost two decades in this field assimilating, organizing, test driving, studying and incorporating, accepting and rejecting, and growing.
 We are ready to share this work with you.

-4) What can I expect to earn as a Certified JBM Teacher?
+4) What can I expect to earn in my business after Jazz Teacher Training?

 The median income for a musician in the USA is $36,000 a year, with a median hourly income of $23.60 (US Dept. of Labor, 2014).

 Starting just one adult amateur group (of six or seven people) that meets twice a month for two hours each session (four hours of teaching time per month) grosses between $ 8,500 and $13,000 per year (the range represents both the tuition you’ll charge in your market, and the number of students per group).